Grammarly Review 2019: Is Grammarly worth it? A Human Editor Weighs In

 However, as with most things in life, things that cost money are better than their free alternatives.

 Grammarly Premium will identify more spelling and grammar issues in your document.
 You’ll also receive tips to improve your writing style and feedback/context behind your mistakes.

 I personally pay for the premium version because I appreciate the extra features.

-When it comes to writing a blog about editing, proofreading and the art of writing, it’s important that typos and small errors never creep into my writing.
+When it comes to writing a blog about editing, proofreading and the art of writing, it’s important that typos and small errors never creep into my work.

-If you take your writing craft seriously, the premium version is definitely worth the extra expense.
+In short: If you take your writing seriously, the premium version is definitely worth the extra expense.

 How Grammarly compares to a human editor